Ontica/Empiria.Land/README.md

 [Empiria Land](http://www.ontica.org/land/) is a suite of powerful solutions that provide information services for land recording offices, cadastral departments and other land management governmental organizations.

-This repository corresponds to the system's backend just for the Land Recording System.
+This repository corresponds to the system's backend for the Land Recording System.

-The project is based on C# 8.0 and .NET Framework 4.8, and the web API is tailored on ASP .NET Web Api.
+The project is based on C# 7.0 and .NET Framework 4.8, and the web API is tailored on ASP .NET Web Api.

 As other Empiria products, this backend runs over [Empiria Framework](https://github.com/Ontica/Empiria.Core) components and, as usual, needs some of the [Empiria Extensions](https://github.com/Ontica/Empiria.Extensions).

-The project can be compiled using Visual Studio 2019 Community Edition.
+The project can be compiled using Visual Studio 2022 Community Edition.

 ## Contents